Google Analytics tags

 Internal Corrosion

-The conventional removal of choice is to use a crowfoot wrench on the hex under the valve pictured below.
+The conventional removal of choice is to use a crowfoot wrench on the hex under the valve pictured above.
 Purchasing a 27mm thin profile crowfoot wrench that has the proper shape for the clearance needed to slip under the valve can be a challenge.
 Some end up applying a grinder to a crowfoot wrench to adjust its shape to gain the necessary clearance.

 • Pelican Parts sells an SAI kit including a properly dimensioned crowfoot wrench.